IBM/japan-technology/watsonxOrchestrate/dojo/1/index_en.md

 # AI Agent Dojo #1

-_Last updated: September 24, 2025_
+_Last updated: October 23, 2025_
+* This is machine translated version.
+The original contents is [here](https://github.com/IBM/japan-technology/blob/main/watsonxOrchestrate/dojo/1/index.md) in Japanese.
 In this first session, you will build a generative AI agent—**watsonx Orchestrate**—designed to enhance enterprise productivity.
-Through hands-on exercises, you will create an AI agent that answers questions about IBM, register IBM’s 2024 financial information as knowledge, and learn how to use that knowledge to call tools.
+Through hands-on exercises, you will create an AI agent that answers questions about IBM, register IBM’s 2024 financial information as knowledge, and learn how to use that knowledge as a tool from your AI Agent.

 ## Goals:
 * Set up an environment for learning while running watsonx Orchestrate.